caviyacht/SodaDungeon2Mod/readme.md

 - Scripts sorted by script name

+## Beta Features

+The following features are only in the beta version of the game and may end up in the final version.

+### Adventure UI

+- Credits per hour (CPH)
+  - Shows only during Boss Rush

+### Relic UI

+- +1M level-up button

 ## Deprecated Features

 The following features have been removed due to either being unnecessary, or were not entirely thought out.